szilard/benchm-databases/README.md

 ability to process a query on multiple processor cores are ideal for the task.

 Statistical software fairs pretty well.
-While not able to use multiple cores and no query planning, the data is in RAM in a format that makes processing fast.
-(For the primitives studied query planning does not play an important role such as for complex queries built using these primitives.)
+While not able to use multiple cores and no query planning, the data is in RAM in a format that makes this type of processing fast.
+(For the primitives studied, query planning does not play an important role such as for complex queries.)

 As an MPP-like tool but with data stored in Hadoop, Impala achieves higher performance than traditional Hadoop tools, but it is significantly slower than the full MPPs that can marshall their data as they